 Kyoto Railway Museum 京都鉄道博物館

-The Kyoto Railway Museum, completed in 2016, is a grand tribute to over 100 years of locomotive development.
-Not only popular with railway enthusiasts, but the museum is also an ideal place to visit for families and for the young-at-heart.
+The Kyoto Railway Museum, completed in 2016, is a grand tribute to over 100 years of railway history in Japan.
+Not only popular with railway enthusiasts, the museum is also an ideal place to visit for families and the young-at-heart.

 53 retired trains are exhibited in the museum